 Some cases of female infertility are caused by problems with ovulation.
 Without ovulation, there are no eggs to be fertilized.
 Some signs that a woman is not ovulating normally include irregular or absent menstrual periods.

 Ovulation problems are often caused by polycystic ovary syndrome (PCOS).
-PCOS is a hormone imbalance problem which can interfere with normal ovulation.
+PCOS is a hormone imbalance problem that can interfere with normal ovulation.
 PCOS is the most common cause of female infertility.
 Primary ovarian insufficiency (POI) is another cause of ovulation problems.
 POI occurs when a woman's ovaries stop working normally before she is 40.
 POI is not the same as early menopause.

 - Blocked fallopian tubes due to pelvic inflammatory disease (PID)

-- Endometriosis, or surgery for an ectopic pregnancy
+- Surgery for an ectopic pregnancy

 - Uterine fibroids